top of page

 Foundations for Home-Based Work: A Singapore Study

-Along with the rest of the world, Singapore’s COVID-19 circuit breaker response included a clear and quick adoption of work-from-home.
-Suddenly, societies world-wide were confronted with unforeseen challenges and unexpected silver linings.
+Along with the rest of the world, Singapore’s COVID-19 circuit breaker response required many to work-from-home, transforming conventional boundaries between work and home.
+Suddenly, societies world-wide were confronted with unforeseen challenges and unexpected silver linings of home-based work (HBW).
+Yet, the pandemic is only a catalyst for this phenomenon, as HBW has been around far beyond it, be it through traditional cottage industries and piecework, or telework spurred by the increased adoption of technology over the last few decades.
 In Singapore, HBW presents specific challenges particular to the high-density, high-rise environment that accounts for the majority of housing.
 Our city planning makes clear demarcations between spaces designed and zoned for work and those designed and zoned for living, where houses and housing estates have always been designed for unpaid home life, and not paid work.

 -----------